 – Subpar sound quality

 – Android apps dysfunction

 Both keyboard and touchpad perform decently when used all day long, mainly in your educational institution or for your coursework or dissertation.
 Students’ fingers don’t lay off from the keyboard since the keys are well-spaced and big enough to type.
 Touchpad also responses well and quickly.
 However, clicking on the touchpad is cumbersome as you have to press harder to get the outcome.
-However, getting stylus included in the main price-tag is an extra advantage.
+However, getting a stylus included in the main price tag is an extra advantage.

-The performance of this cheap laptop is apparent to the Chromebook fans.
+The performance of this cheap laptop is apparent to Chromebook fans.
 You can easily open 13 tabs with three 1080p YouTube videos running in the background along with a game running at the same time without a hitch.
 However, the display lacks proper brightness and often gets grainy and pixelated.
 The lacklustre speakers will not produce any soothing sound.
 Some Android apps seem to down perform in this Chromebook due to their compatibility and optimization issues.
-Despite all of these drawbacks, Spin 11 has achieved the title of the best Chromebook for students to provide all the comforts they need.
+Despite all of these drawbacks, Spin 11 has achieved the best Chromebook title for students to provide all the comforts they need.